 consulting and custom-programming work, specifically for SQL projects.

-We regard ourselves as experts in standard SQL and MySQL.
+We regard ourselves as experts in standard SQL, MySQL, and MariaDB.

 Available on the web, by Peter Gulutzan:

 "Making programs go faster" -- assembly-language -- in Dr. Dobb's (January/1995)

 "The Software Conspiracy" -- a book review -- in ercb (March/2000)

 "Collations" -- how IBM DB2, Oracle and SQL Server sort -- in dbazine (May/2002)

 "Transaction Logs" -- how ARIES works -- in dbazine (July/2002)

 "How Logs Work On MySQL With InnoDB Tables" -- information gleaned by reading source code